How to tell that a retail business is in turbulent waters?

 Stores that begin to exhibit chronic stock outages, either empty shelves or lack of continuity in colors and sizes of ongoing merchandise, are often signaling a liquidity problem.
 A mass merchant, big box specialist or grocery chain that can’t adequately stock its shelves is sliding down a slippery slope that can be hard to escape.
 Show their clients that your retail chain offers a wider choice and better service.

 3. Unexplained elimination of classifications

 This can foretell a retail business that is beginning to lose its way.
 A healthy retailer finds ways to make difficult merchandise categories viable rather than eliminate them.
 The decision most department stores made in the 1990s to trim consumer electronics and housewares in favor of apparel and accessories — because those categories didn’t have enough margin or exhibit enough turnover — was a bad decision that is now coming home to roost.

 4. Reduction/elimination of amenities and services

-A retailer that stops offering free or inexpensive gift wrap, and adequate boxes and bags for customer purchases, is also exhibiting worrisome behaviour.
+A retailer that stops offering free or inexpensive gift wrap, and adequate boxes and bags for customer purchases, is also exhibiting worrisome behavior.
 Reductions in selling hours is another red flag.
-Even though it might be comfortable to follow the lead, and cut costs, too, a proactive approach would be the opposite: be generous to offer nice little things, and beat you retail competitor.
+Even though it might be comfortable to follow the lead, and cut costs, too, a proactive approach would be the opposite: be generous to offer nice little things, and beat you, a retail competitor.

 5. Wholesale changes in return policies

 Returns are a never-ending challenge for all retailers.
-Appropriate changes that reign in aberrant customer behaviour, without undue effect on customers at large, are a sign of a healthy retailer.
-But when changes take place that are completely inconsistent with past company policies and competitive practices, it is often a sign of inner turmoil.
+Appropriate changes that reign in aberrant customer behavior, without undue effect on customers at large, is a sign of a healthy retailer.
+But when changes take place that is completely inconsistent with past company policies and competitive practices, it is often a sign of inner turmoil.